 Remarriage After Divorce

 Do you need divorce papers to remarry?
 Yes.
 Or, if you represented yourself, you can obtain it yourself from the court.
-Be prepared to provide the exact date of your divorce, as well as the state or country where the divorce was decreed, the exact grounds for divorce, and whether the former Mr. or Mrs. is still alive.
+Be prepared to provide the exact date of your divorce, as well as the state or country where the divorce was decreed, the exact grounds for divorce, and whether your former partner is still alive.
 It sounds morbid, but in order to ensure your union is a legal one, your local government will need to be absolutely sure that you're no longer married to your former partner.
 Once that's done, you're all set to get remarried.

 You'll need to present your divorce decree or certificate of dissolution from your previous marriage.
 If you no longer have a copy, your lawyer can order you another one.